Date: 26 Sep 19

 Avrupa Yakası side, known to the locals, is where most of the accommodation will be found, where the traditional Turkish food can be experienced and bizarre's are located.

 Here, if you search hard enough and sit in the local neighborhoods, you will see the locals hard at work and witness the everyday running's to keep this city functioning.

 Istanbul is filled with museums that are so popular for all tourists.
 There is so much to experience with the hundreds of years of history still standing in Istanbul.

-Mosque's are scattered all throughout Istanbul city.
-There are so many spectacular looking Mosque's that sit near the Bosporus strait and are visibal from a distance that it is hard to tell which is the Blue Mosque as they are all so beautiful.
+Mosques are scattered all throughout Istanbul city.
+There are so many spectacular looking Mosque's that sit near the Bosporus strait and are visible from a distance that it is hard to tell which is the Blue Mosque as they are all so beautiful.

 This absolutely stunning city has it all.
 Gorgeous views, superb weather, ruins, pristine water, fantastic food and to top it off, nightlife.
 We spent two nights in Antalya and highly considered never leaving.
-The weather in this stunning city rarely gets below 15 degrees all year round making it a great place to visit not just in the summer, but also in the winter time.
+The weather in this stunning city rarely falls below 15 degrees all year round making it a great place to visit not just in the summer, but also in the wintertime.

 One of many of Turkey's UNESCO world heritage site's, Pammukale, was a popular location for us.
 Pammukale is located a good 150km away from any main tourist cities which means a little planning is involved in getting here.
 See how we independently made our way to Pammukale and why you should too.

 Does it need an introduction?
 Another UNESCO world heritage site and a place quite literally out of a fairytale.
 It is hard to believe even when seeing it with your own eyes that it is real.
 The hot air balloons that fill the skies in the mornings is just one of the popular activities you can do when visiting this unreal city.
 Find out how to get to Cappadocia from the airport and what you need to know before arriving.